SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups-2.md

   1. How much do users love the product?
 Do they tell their friends about it?

   2. What kind of product is the company building?
 The most successful companies tend to be those that [shift paradigms](http://zerotoonebook.com/), either by building:

     - **0 to 1 products.** These are services that are the first in their kind - not derivatives of existing ideas (e.g. Uber vs. Uber for pet sitting).

-    - **10x products.** These are services that are at least an order of magnitude better than whatever is used instead today (e.g. [Google search](http://ilpubs.stanford.edu:8090/361/1/1998-8.pdf) vs. Yahoo/Alta Vista).
+    - **10x products.** These are services that are at least an order of magnitude ("10x") better than whatever is used instead today (e.g. [Google search](http://ilpubs.stanford.edu:8090/361/1/1998-8.pdf) vs. Yahoo (1998)).

-The great paradox of entrepreneurship is that it is [often easier](http://playbook.samaltman.com/) to build a company to solve a hard problem than an easy one.
-Space exploration, driverless cars, curing infectious disease - these are the ideas that excite and attract smart people, and that inspire loyalty in trying times.
+A paradox of entrepreneurship is that it is [often easier](http://playbook.samaltman.com/) to build a company to solve a hard problem than an easy one.
+Space exploration, driverless cars, curing infectious disease - these ideas excite and attract smart people, and inspire loyalty in trying times.

 That said, do not discount products that [seem like toys](http://ben-evans.com/benedictevans/2017/5/24/not-even-wrong-ways-to-dismiss-technology) as trivialities.
 Facebook was once just a tool for Harvard students to stalk each other, and Snapchat was [something worse](https://techcrunch.com/2012/12/26/inside-snapchat-the-little-photo-sharing-app-that-launched-a-sexting-scare/).
 Today, Facebook connects two billion people around the world, and Snapchat enables a hundred million to communicate more authentically.